billp72/netcreative1/content/projects/aerie.md

 ## NECESSITIES
 <ul class="li-style">
-<li>Choose a suitable Wordpress template to start building on</li>
+<li>Choose a suitable Wordpress theme to start building on</li>
-<li>Based on this template, create a site layout including customizations to the global header/footer, navigation, and internal page</li>
+<li>Based on this theme, create a site layout including customizing the global header/footer, navigation, and internal pages as needed</li>
 <li>Check images, text, widgets and deep links to makes sure all are working</li>
 <li>Test websites for handicap accessibility (WAI-ARIA)</li>
 <li>Estimate time to completion.</li>